peter-slattery/peter-slattery.github.io/_posts/2025-06-12-handmade-prototyping.md

 For example, I know for Magic, I might have one set of piles by color - so Red, Green, Blue, White, Black, Colorless.
 I might have another set by function - Card Draw, Board Wipe, Removal, Protection, Big Stompy, etc. Are these right?
 Am I missing any?

 How fast can I answer this question with high confidence?
 One way would be to draw each set of piles on a piece of printer paper - nothing fancy just named boxes.
 That way you can see all your options.
 Then, go back to your LGS.
 This time, we're going to try and keep our meetings shorter so we can do more of them with more people - 10 minutes tops.
 Give each person the pages and ask them to take a deck of theirs and sort the cards into the named piles.
 Then do it again on the next sheet, and so on.
-I guarantee you will here things like:
+I guarantee you will hear things like:

 - "This is cool - can we add a pile called X to page 3?"
 - "I wouldn't use that page at all - it doesn't make sense for reason X, Y, and Z"